– Yehudi Menuhin conducts l’Orchestre national de l’ORTF – September 30, 1964 – Radio France –

-This concert, which was re-broadcast earlier this month, features Yehudi Menuhin in the role of Conductor.
-He leads l’Orchestre National de l’ORTF in a widely varied program of music by Bach, Bartok, Mozart and Beethoven – it was originally recorded on September 30, 1964.
+This concert features Yehudi Menuhin in the role of Conductor.
+He leads l’Orchestre National de l’ORTF in a widely varied program of music by Bach, Bartok, Mozart and Beethoven – it was originally broadcast live on September 30, 1964.
 Here’s what’s on the program:

 Concert donné le 30 septembre 1964